-ONLLINE Indicates that the role of the RVG is Primary.

-FAULTED The RVG agents monitors the actual RVG.
-Accidental migration of a VVR as Mount.
+- ONLLINE Indicates that the role of the RVG is Primary. - FAULTED The RVG agents monitors the actual RVG.
+Accidental migration of a VVR Primary outside of VCS causes other resources to fault immediately, such as Mount.
 No special monitoring by this agent is necessary.